The Only Thing to Fear

 The Only Thing to Fear…

-SLM Stretch 70sThe photo to the left was taken on that same "field" in the same Time-frame.
+The photo to the left was taken on that same "field" during that same Time.

-At 16, one year in the Timeline before “Only for Now,” a single event changed my Life.
-Since it was so long ago and I don’t think anyone will take offense coming from a Man in his 58th year, I can tell you that I was disproportionately strong.
-In fact, because of “obsessive” training that had me, a high school kid competing with their upperclassmen cadets, the Military Academies made every effort to entice.
-However, this was during the final year of the Viet Nam War.
-I missed the draft by mere months.
-For those of you who’ve read “Only for Now,” you know that I eventually worked with Green Beret, and then because of research and interest, discovered many other disproportionately strong people.
+At 16, one year before Only for Now,” a single event changed my Life.
+Since it was long ago and I don’t think anyone will take offense coming from someone in his 58th year, I can tell you that I was disproportionately strong.
+In fact, “obsessive” training had me, a high school kid, competing with West Point upperclassmen cadets.

-It was a foggy night.
-Occasionally, the diffused moon would become bright-white visible, then retreat once again behind the veil of misty fog.
+Occasionally, the diffused moon would become bright white, then retreat again behind the veil of misty fog.

 A chill ran through me when the shadowy figure seemed to mirror my projection of strength.
 He moved faster toward me.
 The hairs on my arm tingled.
-I could feel the temperature change and felt the moist condensation on my skin.
+I could feel the temperature change and felt moist condensation on my skin.
 I was preparing for battle.

 My heart raced when the man approaching me seemed to do the same!
 I could feel the pressure of the air compressing between us!
 Not only did he accelerate his pace, and swing his arms as if pumping his blood and adrenaline faster through his veins, but he actually appeared to become physically bigger!